Two-Level Type Theory and Applications

 \section{Abstract}

-\pdfoutput=1 We define and develop \emph{two-level type theory}, a version of Martin-L\"of type theory which is able to combine two type theories.
-In our case of interest, the first of these two theories is \emph{homotopy type theory} (HoTT) which may include univalent universes and higher inductive types.
-The second is a traditional form of type theory validating \emph{uniqueness of identity proofs} (UIP) and may be understood as internalised meta-theory of the first.
+We define and develop \emph{two-level type theory} (2LTT), a version of Martin-L\"of type theory which combines two different type theories.
+We refer to them as the ``inner'' and the ``outer'' type theory.
+In our case of interest, the inner theory is \emph{homotopy type theory} (HoTT) which may include univalent universes and higher inductive types.
+The outer theory is a traditional form of type theory validating \emph{uniqueness of identity proofs} (UIP).
+One point of view on it is as internalised meta-theory of the inner type theory.

-We show how two-level type theory can be used to address some of the open issues of HoTT, including the construction of ``infinite structures'' such as a universe of \emph{semi-simplicial types}, and the internal definition of higher categorical structures.

-The idea of two-level type theory is heavily inspired by Voevodsky's \emph{Homotopy Type System} (HTS).
-Two-level type theory can be thought of as a version of HTS without equality reflection.
-We show that the lack of equality reflection does not hinder the development of the ideas that HTS was designed for.

-Some of the results of this paper have been formalised in the proof assistant Lean, in order to demonstrate how two-level type theory, despite being an extension of the underlying type theory of current proof assistants, can be encoded in existing systems in a way that is both practical and easy to implement.